ElitLabs/MathL1WS/python/README.md

 | Integer Division 	| //   	|
 | Remainder        	| %    	|
 | Exponentiation   	| **   	|

+ - Try inputting 0.1 and 0.2.
+Write down what you notice in a comment in your code.

 ```diff
 + Example of console output